• Christmas Recipes

 • Heat a grill pan or outdoor grill over medium heat.
 Remove shrimp from bag and discard marinade.
 Grill shrimp until pink on both sides.
 They cook quickly, in just a few minutes.
 Remove from heat and keep warm.

-• For garnish sprinkle extra chopped cilantro and a few thinly sliced jalapeno pieces around the edge.
+• Serve with extra clean marinade as a sauce (its basically a vinaigrette).
+For garnish sprinkle extra chopped cilantro and a few thinly sliced jalapeno pieces around the edge.
 Add a lime quarter to each plate.

 Notes